Here’s How We Extricate Ourselves From This Lockdown

 One expert said New Yorkers might be able to “throw a small party, depending on your age and demographic”—and who attends—by the end of the summer.

-No politician or public health expert can say when the novel coronavirus pandemic, and attendant lockdowns and social distancing, will end.
+No politician or public-health expert can say when the novel coronavirus pandemic, and attendant lockdowns and social distancing, will end.
 But there is a roadmap—actually, a competing array of them—for extricating the United States from social isolation.

 In keeping with this convincingly dystopian moment, the hurdles are substantial ones.
 But if Americans are able to overcome them, the country will veer back toward a recognizable society—with some chilling new features.